JDysiewicz/job-board/README.md

 ### Logic

-As stated above, much of the logic for this application resides in the `hooks/` directory, in which there is one hook per file and there is an `index.ts` file responsible for exporting all of the hooks.
+As stated above, much of the logic for this application resides in the `hooks/` directory, in which there is one hook per file and there is an `index.ts` file responsible for exporting all of the hooks (NB this is a pattern used elsewhere too).
 This is to keep imports somewhat tidy when importing multiple hooks.

 ## Technologies Used/Rationale